 Instructors have many options for obtaining feedback from their students about their learning experience.
 These options include using the general course surveys, creating and administering their own custom surveys, or context specific student self-assessments.
 These questionnaires can be completed in class as a hardcopy, online using the anonymous survey tool in HuskyCT, or developing their own survey using Qualtrics.

-CETL consultants can assist you with customizing your mid-semester survey, administering your survey during class, generating a themed summary of results, or administering alternative forms of feedback, e.g., small group analysis.
-To learn more contact email@example.com.
+CETL consultants can help you to determine the most effective means for you to gather feedback and assist you with customizing your survey, administering your survey during class, generating a themed summary of results, or administering alternative forms of feedback.
+To learn more contact firstname.lastname@example.org.

 10 Reasons Why to Collect Mid-semester Feedback